abaplint/abaplint-sci-server/README.md

 ### Deployment on Azure Container Instance

-You can configure a Github action to automatically create an abaplint Server running in an Azure container instance (see [details](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-github-action).
+You can configure a Github action to automatically create an abaplint Server running in an [Azure Container Instance](./docs/azure.md).

-### Deployment on Docker On-premises
+### Deployment on Docker Image

+A complete docker image is available on [Docker Hub](https://hub.docker.com/r/abaplint/abaplint-backend).

-#### Simple way
+#### Simple Way

 `docker run abaplint/abaplint-backend -p 3000:3000`